devmount/sloth.css/docs/pages/components/toast.md

 ### Basic toast

-Use the `.toast.callout` selector to create a toast notification.
-The toast element is hidden by default, use the `.active` class to show it.
+Use the `toast callout` classes to create a toast notification.
+The toast element is hidden by default, use the `active` class to show it.

 <div class="demo">
   <p>The demo can be seen directly on this page in the bottom right corner.</p>